Discrete signature tensors for persistence landscapes: Application to knotted proteins

 \section{Application to knotted proteins}

-In this section we apply discrete signatures on a dataset of knotted proteins that were analysed with persistence landscapes in \cite{benjamin2023homology}.
+In this section we apply discrete signatures to a dataset of knotted proteins drawn from KnotProt 2.0 \cite{10.1093/nar/gky1140}, a curated database of proteins with entangled backbone structures.
+Knotted proteins have attracted considerable interest across structural biology and computational biology because the presence and localisation of entanglement are closely linked to protein folding pathways, structural stability, and functional behaviour \cite{faisca2015knotted,beccara}.
+In particular, even small topological changes in the backbone can lead to significant differences in stability and dynamics.
+Understanding and quantifying such entanglement therefore requires tools that capture both geometric and topological features of protein structure.

+We focus on proteins whose backbones form open-ended positive trefoil knots, the most common and well-studied class of knotted proteins.
+In this setting, the knot type is assigned using standard closure procedures for open curves, as implemented in KnotProt and related software.
+This provides a consistent topological framework in which to compare protein structures while retaining their geometric information.

+The data are obtained from the Protein Data Bank \cite{berman_protein_2000} and curated in KnotProt 2.0, which consists of the three-dimensional coordinates of the carbon (C-alpha) atoms of each protein backbone, and additional information about the backbone structure (i.e.~the ordering of C-alpha atoms along the chain), the full amino-acid sequence, and annotations such as knot type, knot core, and tail regions.

-The three-dimensional coordinates of the carbon (C-alpha) atoms of the protein (whose backbone forms an open-ended positive trefoil knot) form a point cloud, and serve as the input data for persistent homology.
-The proteins are categorised into structural classes based on amino-acid {\em sequence similarity} of the protein: proteins with sufficiently similar sequences of amino-acids are highly likely to have similar 3D structures.
+Following \cite{benjamin2023homology}, we interpolate five equidistant points between successive C-alpha atoms in order to obtain a sufficiently dense approximation of the piecewise linear backbone curve.
+We then compute one-dimensional persistent homology and persistence landscapes truncated at level $15$.
+The proteins are categorized into structural classes according to amino-acid {\em sequence similarity}; proteins with sufficiently similar sequences are expected to have similar three-dimensional structures.
 We adopt the same convention as \cite{benjamin2023homology} and label the class by a representative protein of the class, or \textquotedblleft other\textquotedblright \space whenever there were insufficient similar sequences to define additional classes.
-The proteins were also labelled with a separate classification, either deeply or shallow knotted or \textquotedblleft neither\textquotedblright \space when the protein was not classified as shallow or deeply knotted \cite{benjamin2023homology}.
-We refer the reader to \cite{benjamin2023homology} for more details.
+In the present analysis, we exclude proteins labelled \textquotedblleft other\textquotedblright \space from the sequence-similarity comparison, leaving $363$ proteins and $9$ structural classes.

+The knot depth is a standard geometric quantity used to quantify how far the knot core is located from the endpoints of the chain \cite{barbensi_f_2021}.
+More precisely, if $N$ and $C$ denote the N-tail and C-tail, respectively, and $T$ denotes the whole chain, then the depth of a protein chain $p$ is